8 Insider Tips To Help You Ace A Job Interview

 Start at the door

-We’re all one team.
-This includes the person who greets you at the door, so treat him or her with respect.
+We’re one team.
+This includes the person who greets you at the door, so treat them with respect.
 It could be the receptionist or it could be the CEO.
 Either way, every person is an integral part of our team and anyone who comes into contact with an applicant has input into the hiring decision.
-And while we’re on the subject of walking in the door, don’t arrive too early.
+On the subject of walking in the door, don’t arrive too early.
 Anything earlier than about 10 minutes is too early.
 Whether it’s because you’re enthusiastic or it was just the time your train got in, it’s not helpful for the person you’re meeting because it’s likely they have something else booked or planned beforehand.
 Take a walk or sit in a nearby café until a few minutes before your scheduled appointment.
-Shows you’re organised.
+It shows organisational skills.

 All that said, don’t forget there are two sides to the recruitment process.
-All the points above apply in reverse too.
-From the moment you walk through the door, you should be treated with respect and consideration.
-The person interviewing you should show they’re interested by asking questions about you, your work history, why you’re applying for the role and the value you could bring.
+These points apply in reverse too.
+From the moment you walk through the door, everyone you meet should treat you with respect and consideration.
+The person interviewing you should ask questions about you, your work history, why you’re applying for the role and the value you could bring to show their interest.
 They should know something about you and be able to tell you why their company is the one for you.
 What’s great about it, what’s coming up, what needs development.
-You should feel like you’re having an honest conversation and you’re not being oversold on the job or the company.
+You should feel like you’re having an honest conversation and no one is overselling you on the job or the company.